Environment

 Community

 We invest in our local community through the donation of ski passes, ski lessons, and monetary donations, as well as hosting charitable events throughout the season.
-Most notable is our Community Day where we offer $20+ GST lift tickets to the local community with proceeds going to a local organization.
-In the 2020/2021 winter season, we were able to raise $3600 for both Avalanche Awareness Beyond the Boundaries and the Nelson Community Food Centre.
+Most notable is our Community Day where we offer $25+ GST lift tickets to the local community with proceeds going to a local organization.
+In the 2023/2024 winter season, we were able to raise over $11,300 for local non-profit organizations.
+In the previous 2022/2023 winter season, we were able to raise $8000 for both the Avalanche Awareness Beyond the Boundaries Society (A.A.B.B.S.) to offer free avalanche education for youth, and the new Special Olympics BC chapter that the resort began supporting this season.

 Working at Whitewater